Smooth quotients of principally polarized abelian varieties: Preliminary results: smooth quotients of abelian varieties

-\begin{theorem} Let $A$ be an abelian variety of dimension $g$, and let $G$ be a (non trivial) finite group of automorphisms of $A$ that fix the origin.
-Then the following conditions are equivalent: \begin{itemize} \item[(1)] $A/G$ is smooth and the analytic representation of $G$ is irreducible. \item[(2)] $A/G$ is smooth of Picard number 1. \item[(3)] $A/G\cong\mathbb{P}^g$. \item[(4)] There exists an elliptic curve $E$ such that $A\cong E^g$ and $(A,G)$ satisfies exactly one of the following: \begin{enumerate}[label=(\alph*)] \item $G\cong C^g\rtimes S_g$ where $C$ is a non-trivial (cyclic) subgroup of automorphisms of $E$ that fix the origin; here the action of $C^g$ is coordinatewise and $S_g$ permutes the coordinates. \item $G\cong S_{g+1}$ and acts on
+\begin{theorem} Let $A$ be an abelian variety of dimension $g$, and let $G$ be a (non-trivial) finite group of automorphisms of $A$ that fix the origin.
+Then the following conditions are equivalent: \begin{itemize} \item[(1)] $A/G$ is smooth and the analytic representation of $G$ is irreducible. \item[(2)] $A/G$ is smooth of Picard number 1. \item[(3)] $A/G\cong\mathbb{P}^g$. \item[(4)] There exists an elliptic curve $E$ such that $A\cong E^g$ (as a variety, not including the polarization) and $(A,G)$ satisfies exactly one of the following: \begin{enumerate}[label=(\alph*)] \item $G\cong C^g\rtimes S_g$ where $C$ is a (cyclic) subgroup of automorphisms of $E$ of order $\geq 2$ that fix the origin; here the action of $C^g$ is coordinatewise and $S_g$ permutes the coordinates. \item $G\cong S_{g+1}$ and acts on

 by permutations. \item $g=2$, $E=\C/\Z[i]$ and $G$ is the order 16 subgroup of $\mathrm{GL}_2(\Z[i])$ generated by:

 acting on $A$ in the obvious way. \end{enumerate} \end{itemize} \end{theorem}